 Their taste, in the end, is local.

-Whether you're headed to a raw bar or to the market (see How to Shuck Oysters if that's the case), this guide will help you decipher the world of oyster labeling and oyster types.
+Whether you're headed to a raw bar or to the market, this guide will help you decipher the world of oyster labeling and oyster types.
+Looking to prepare them at home?
+See How to Shuck Oysters and Sauces for Oysters on the Half-Shell.
+Or, perhaps you's prefer to cook them?
+Grilled Oysters are a favorite of mine.

 1. Crassostrea gigas - Pacific Oysters